22 Recursion and fixed points

 #> [1] 1.000000 1.414214 1.732051

-rapply() walks the nested list, applies sqrt to every numeric element, and returns the results.
-The classes argument filters which elements to process, and how controls the output shape (“unlist”, “replace”, or “list”).
+rapply() walks the nested structure, applies sqrt to every numeric element it encounters, and returns the results.
+The classes argument filters which elements get processed, and how controls the output shape (“unlist”, “replace”, or “list”).

 rapply(nested, toupper, classes = "character", how = "replace")